nph278/integral/README.md

 ## Integral
-Integral is a language invented by [nph](https://codegolf.stackexchange.com/users/95627/nph).
+Integral is a new golfing language invented by [nph](https://codegolf.stackexchange.com/users/95627/nph).

 ## FAQ
 ### Why is it xx bytes?
 Shouldn't it be yy bytes?